s-shchekoldin/jsonParser/README.md

 - **Include** "json.h" (#include "json.h")
 - **Declare** user functions from "jsonResult" (section "Don't forget to declare" from .h file)
 - **Add Linking Library** -ljson (libjson.a)

+### Note
+- It is a lightweight version and is not intended to provide full JSON parsing according to all standards
+- Escaping is not supported
+- No validation is performed for UTF-8 text (you can add it manually)